General Settings

 Configuring GUI Options

 The GUI widget allows users to configure the TrueNAS web interface address.
-Click Settings to open the GUI Settings configuration screen.
+Click Settings on the widget to open the GUI Settings configuration screen.

 Changing the GUI SSL Certificate